 In other types of premises liability accidents in Queens, you may have up to three years to file a claim.
 This is why it is critical that you contact a lawyer right away.
 The sooner we can get started, the greater your chances of successfully filing before the deadline will be.

 Get a Free Consultation with a Queens Premises Liability Lawyer

 We understand the impacts an accident can have on an individual, and we want you to know that we are here to help.
 If a property owner is to blame for your accident, we will take the necessary steps to hold them responsible for their negligence and fight for the best possible recovery for you.

-Contact the Dansker & Aspromonte Associates office today at (212) 732-2929 to receive an initial case review and let us determine if you have a viable claim against a property owner, manager, or operator in Queens.
+Contact the Dansker & Aspromonte Associates office today to arrange your initial case review.
+Let us determine if you have a viable claim against a property owner, manager, or operator in Queens.